AEM Defined and Who Needs It

 Digital is accessible electronic text which can be read on a computer, tablet, mobile device, or electronic braille display using specialized book reading apps or software.
 Refreshable braille displays work with a type of digital text called Braille Ready Format (.brf).
 The specialized format of digital offers many accessibility features which can be manipulated to customize the user experience in ways that may improve perception and comprehension.
 With digital format, the user can change the font size and style; manipulate text, background, and highlight colors; navigate by chapter, page, and keyword; and have the text read aloud with natural-sounding computer voices.
 Contrary to popular belief, not all electronic text is accessible.
 For example, text that cannot be highlighted, read aloud with synthesized speech, or converted to electronic braille would be inaccessible to some students.

 Large print is text which has been enlarged to a font size of 18 point or larger to accommodate the needs of individuals who have visual impairment.
 Books produced in large print format are typically much bigger than the original, and include enlarged pictures and graphics.
-When using a copy machine to enlarge worksheets or other documents, care must be taken to ensure proper contrast and image proportions.
+When using a copy machine to enlarge worksheets or other documents, care must be taken to ensure contrast and image proportions are maintained.

 Specialized Formats vs. Modified Materials